TRAVELING TO DUBAI AS A SOLO FEMALE TRAVELER

 It is also one of the best things to do in Dubai alone at night.

 Dubai Desert Safari

-I looove a desert safari in Dubai.
-I am actually not sure how many I have done so far – mostly I went solo, once with my cousin.
+I love a desert safari in Dubai.
+I am actually not sure how many I have done so far – mostly, I went solo, once with my cousin.
 And what I know for sure is that I loved each tour.
-A desert safari is not only for families or love birds (the BBQ in the desert, which often comes with a safari is indeed extremely romantic) but a top thing to do for ANY traveler to Dubai.
+A desert safari is not only for families or love birds (the BBQ in the desert, which often comes with a safari, is indeed extremely romantic) but a top thing to do for ANY traveler to Dubai.

-The desert safari is actually one of the best activities to make friends – depending on the kind of safari, you get picked up from your hotel and while there are tons of jeeps (like a caravan) it feels you form a little team with the other ones in your car.
+The desert safari is actually one of the best activities to make friends with.
+Depending on the kind of safari you get picked up from your hotel, and while there are tons of jeeps (like a caravan), it feels like you form a little team with the other ones in your car.

 But it is a great way to connect with other Dubai travelers and exchange ideas and experiences.
 There are also morning desert tours, but my tip is to do the evening desert safari – another fun activity to do alone in Dubai at night.